keptn-contrib/dynatrace-service/documentation/troubleshooting_restore-keptn-wildcard-subscriptions.md

 ]
 ```

-### Optional: Delete the current resp. invalid subscription
+### Optional: Delete a subscription for an integration

-If you do have an invalid subscription, then delete it by `DELETE /uniform/registration/{integrationID}/subscription/{subscriptionID}` and use the correct **integrationID**  from above, as well as the correct **subscriptionID** from the last step
+If you have an invalid subscription, then delete it via `DELETE /uniform/registration/{integrationID}/subscription/{subscriptionID}` using the correct **integrationID** from above, as well as the correct **subscriptionID** from the last step.

-### Add a new default subscription
+## Add a new default subscription

-If you want to reset the dynatrace-service to use its default subscription then you need to `POST /uniform/registration/{integrationID}/subscription` using the correct **integrationID** from above and payload below:
+If you want to restore the default subscription for the dynatrace-service, use `POST /uniform/registration/{integrationID}/subscription` together with the correct **integrationID** from above and payload below:

 ```json
 {